 Value Based Healthcare. (n.d.).
 Retrieved August 15, 2018, from http://vbhcglobalassessment.eiu.com/

-Teams and organizations are eligible to apply.
+Teams and organizations operating in Canada are eligible to apply.
 Teams that have collaborated on the initiative can exist within one single organization, or within a health system.

 The successful nominee will embrace the concept of value-based healthcare with a focus on partner and patient engagement.
 Moreover, they will measure patient relevant outcomes and will use these outcomes to inform improvements to care.
 The successful nominee will strive to create value for patients, moving beyond effectiveness, determined to create efficiency in care.
 Their approach to care will be inclusive of patients, be driven by the care team in a collaborative manner with other partners under a focus of continuous learning and improvement.